Case Law & Insurance Contracts - 4 CE Hours

 Most Americans will enroll in the Medicare program.
 Medicare offers a lot, but it also lacks a lot, for medical care for senior citizens.
 Medicare Supplements, also called Medigap policies, were designed to help cover those costs not covered by Medicare.
 This course reviews the current ten standard Medicare Supplements being marketed today, outlining the different parts of Medicare and the coverage gaps they address.
 The course reviews how the different policies are designed to address those gaps.
 The course demonstrates how Medicare Select works.
 Also discussed are eligibility rules, enrollment rules, switching from one policy to another, and your rights and protections.

-Understanding Mold & Water Damage (NEW FOR 2018!)
-2 CE Hours
+Understanding Mold & Water Damage - 2 CE Hours

 What is mold?
 Why are we concerned about it?
 Is it the devastating risk exposure some make it out to be?
 We discuss the insurance concerns relating to mold, as well as how to combat, control, and remove mold from home or business premises.
 Multiple case studies are presented to demonstrate the insurance issues associated with mold and water damage.